nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `find label2020` (finds a tag with label name `label2020`)
 * `find tagname1 label1` (finds a tag name/label name `tagname1` and `label1`)
 * `find he` (finds a tag with tag name contains `he` or label name contains `he`)

 ### Changing current directory : `cd`

-Changes the current directory of the HelloFile internal File Explorer.
+Changes the current directory of the HelloFile internal File Explorer. <br>
+You can change the current directory in 3 ways:
+By using `f/` to go to a folder using an absolute path, by using `./` to go to a folder using a relative path, or using '../' to go to the parent folder.
+Alternative, you can click on the folder in the *File Explorer Panel* to navigate.

 Format 1: `cd f/ABSOLUTE_FILE_PATH`